aol/micro-server/micro-dist-lock/readme.md

 # Distributed lock plugin

 This plugin provides some common code for distributed lock.
-Clients only use it only need to provide key/keys.
+Clients use it only need to provide key/keys.
 If multiple keys are provided, the concatenated key will be used.

 This plugin needs to be used in conjunction with a concrete distributed lock plugin i.e. micro-mysql plugin.